Jaime Morales Carazo: Exile

 From July 1979, Morales Carazo lived in Honduras and Mexico.
 In 1983 he became involved with the Nicaraguan Democratic Front (NDF), later known as the Nicaraguan Resistance.
 He was a Chief Negotiator in the Sapoa peace process with the government of the Sandinista National Liberation Front (FSLN).
 He returned to Nicaragua in 1996.

 Involvement with the PLC

 In 1993 he was responsible for the development of statutes for the Liberal Constitutionalist Party (PLC), re-written on the occasion of the Party's centenary celebration.
 In 1996 he was Head of Campaign for the PLC and the Liberal Alliance that won the national elections.
 In November 2001 he was elected National Deputy to the Legislative Assembly as a member of the Blue and White Bench, serving for five years as President of the Commission on the Environment and Natural Resources.
 During the administration of 1997–2001 he was Personal Adviser with the rank of Minister of the President and Chairman of the National Council for Sustainable Development (CONADES).

+He was the campaign manager for the Liberal Alliance, whose presidential candidate was his godson Arnoldo Alemán, for the 1996 elections.